MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/formatted-table/filters-paginated-service.md

 ## Considerations and limitations

-- Once filters are applied on a report authored on the service and you edit it on Power BI Report Builder, the report can't be edited on the service.
+- Once you apply filters on a report that you author in the service, and then you edit it on Power BI Report Builder, you can no longer edit the report in the service.
-- You can't specify conditions such as greater than, less than, date ranges, and so on to filter reports yet.
+- You can't specify conditions such as greater than, less than, date ranges, and so on, to filter reports yet.
 - You can't search within numeric and date fields in the Filters pane.
 - You can't search in fields that are numeric.
 - Authors can't make the Filters pane visible to consumers.